AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 enabled by setting COMPlus_JitInlinePolicyModel=1 in environments where the jit generates code.
-Measurements on various internal benchmarks have shown this new policy gives roughly 2% geomean CQ improvement, 2% geomean CS reduction, and 1% througput reduction.
+Measurements on various internal benchmarks have shown this new policy gives roughly 2% geomean CQ improvement, 2% geomean CS reduction, and 1% throughput reduction.
 Measurements on "realistic" applications has just begun and the initial results are not as encouraging, but we are still optimistic that with some more work, the ModelPolicy or something quite similar